MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Announcement: Microsoft Edge for Business supports unmanaged Bring Your Own PC (BYOPC)

 **Microsoft Edge for Business on unmanaged BYOPC devices now supports Microsoft Intune Mobile Application Management (MAM) for Windows.** This release includes the supporting changes for Microsoft Intune, Microsoft Edge and Windows Security Center.
 App Protection Conditional Access is in Public Preview.
-Note: These updates will start rolling out in conjunction with the Microsoft Intune 2309 release.
+These updates will start rolling out in conjunction with the Microsoft Intune 2309 release.

 **Note:**